KrauseFx/krausefx.com/_posts/2025-03-20-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 ### Remembering which listings we've already seen

-Many listings were posted on as duplicates on multiple platforms, and we had to remember which ones we've already looked at.
+Many listings were posted on multiple platforms as duplicates, and we had to remember which ones we've already looked at.
 Once we investigated a listing, there was no good way to add notes.

 ### Marketing fluff from real estate agents

 Most listings had a lot of unnecessary text, and it took a lot of time to find the relevant information.

-> Eine Kindheit wie im Bilderbuch.
+> [DE] Eine Kindheit wie im Bilderbuch.
 Am Wochenende aufs Radl schwingen und direkt von zu Hause die Natur entdecken, alte Donau, Lobau, Donauinsel, alles ums Eck.
 Blumig auch die Straßennamen: Zinienweg, Fuchsienweg, Palargonienweg, Oleanderweg, Azaleengasse, Ginsterweg und AGAVENWEG …. duftiger geht’s wohl nicht.

 Which loosely translates to:

-> Experience a picture-perfect childhood!
+> [EN] Experience a picture-perfect childhood!
 Imagine weekends spent effortlessly hopping on your bike to explore nature's wonders right from your doorstep.
 With the enchanting Old Danube just a stone's throw away, adventure is always within reach.
 Even the street names are a floral delight: Zinienweg, Fuchsienweg, Oleanderweg, Azaleengasse, Ginsterweg, and the exquisite AGAVENWEG... can you imagine a more fragrant and idyllic setting

 Although the real estate agent's poetic flair is impressive, we're more interested in practical details such as building regulations, noise level and how steep the lot is.